Keeping an Eye on Cell Phone and Computer Use

 If your child has a chronic health condition, flu can make them sicker.
 The doctor may want to test for flu, and will probably want to rule out other serious conditions, such as pneumonia or strep throat, which can be tricky to detect.

-To learn more, call your child’s doctor, use our cold and flu symptom guide or read our flu flyer.
+To learn more, call your child’s doctor, use our cold and flu symptom guide or read Flu Season: Be Ready, But Don't Panic.

 "Mommmm!
 She’s Driving Me Craaaazy!"